Sringeri Sharada Peetham: Historical accounts

-While tradition attributes the establishment of Sringeri Sharada Peetham to Adi Shankara (8th century), the history of Sringeri Peetham from the time of Adi Shankara to about the 14th century is unknown.
+While tradition attributes the establishment of the Sringeri Sharada Peetham to Adi Shankara, the early history of the Sringeri Peetham from Shankara (8th century CE) to about the 14th century is unknown.
 This may be because the sources are contradictory about the dates and events, in part because of the loss of records, and also because the pontiffs of the monastery adopted the same name which has created confusion in understanding the surviving records.

-Yet, it may also be because the peetham was not founded by Shankara, but only centuries later.
-The early inscriptions that mention Sringeri, all in Nagari script and the regional Kannada language, are donative or commemorative.
+The early inscriptions that mention Sringeri, in the regional Kannada language, are donative or commemorative.
 Though useful in establishing the significance of the matha, they lack details to help establish the early history.
-According to Hermann Kulke, the early history of Sringeri is unknown and the earliest epigraphical evidence in the region is from the 12th century and belongs to the Jainism tradition.
+According to Hermann Kulke, the early history of Sringeri is unknown and the earliest epigraphical evidence in the region is from the 12th century and belongs to the Jain tradition.
 According to Paul Hacker, no mention of the mathas can be found before the 14th century CE.
-Until the 15th century, the timespan of the directors of Sringeri Math are unrealistically long, spanning 60+ and even 105 years.
-After 1386, the timespans become much shorter.
+Until the 15th century, the timespan of the directors of Sringeri Math are unrealistically long, spanning 60+ or even 105 years.
+After 1386, these timespans become much shorter.
 According to Hacker, these mathas were probably established in the 14th century, to propagate Shankara's view of Advaita.